The United States of America is comprised of 50 states and a federal district.

-The Federal Reserve Board, more commonly called the Fed, is the U.S.’s main governing body when it comes to setting and implementing monetary policy.
+The Federal Reserve, more commonly called the Fed, is the U.S.’s main governing body when it comes to setting and implementing monetary policy.

 The Fed has two main objectives.
 The first one is keeping the prices of consumer goods and services stable and the second one is making sure that there is sustainable economic growth.

 Within the Fed is the Federal Open Market Committee (FOMC).
-Currently led by Fed Governor Janet Yellen, the FOMC is tasked to make sound and rational decisions on monetary policy.
+Currently led by Fed Governor, Jerome Powell, aka “JPOW,” the FOMC is tasked to make sound and rational decisions on monetary policy.

 The FOMC has two main weapons to use in its battle against inflation and achieve its long-term objectives: open market operations and the Fed’s Funds Rate.

-The Feds Funds Rate, its stronger, more obvious double-barreled shotgun, is the interest rate the Fed offers other commercial banks.Now, the one accountable for fiscal policy decisions is the U.S. Treasury.
+Banks use these loans to make sure they have enough to meet the Fed’s reserve requirement.
+These reserves are kept at their local Federal Reserve bank or as cash in their vaults.Now, the one accountable for fiscal policy decisions is the U.S. Treasury.
 Fiscal policy is the use of government spending or tax collection to influence the direction of the economy.

 To encourage business activity, the U.S. Treasury, for instance, could choose to lower taxes and to allot more budget on capital infrastructures like highways, schools, broadband, secret military ninja bases, etc.